leobudima/elogii-blog/content/how-to-track-an-order-amazon-fedex-ups-or-self-delivery-more.md

 Follow this step-by-step guide to easily set up order tracking with eLogii:

-* **Add orders to the software.** Once you’ve set up your account, upload all your daily or weekly orders via .csl files or let your OMS automatically input them into the system as they arrive.
+* **Add orders to the software.** Once you’ve set up your account, upload all your daily or weekly orders via .csv files or let your OMS automatically input them into the system as they arrive.

 ![](/blog/uploads/how-to-track-order-1.jpg)